Ihtheram/CS_Study_Docs/DevOps/docker.md

 There are two ways to create an image:

--   Using the `docker build anyflags PATH` command in the CLI
+`docker build anyflags PATH`
-    -   This is how you can create an image with a dockerfile
+ - to create an image with a dockerfile
--   Using `docker commit flags CONTAINER imagename` command in the CLI
+`docker commit flags CONTAINER imagename`
-    -   You are commiting the changes from the container specified to the image specified
-    -   You are creating an image based off of an existing docker container
+ - to commit the changes from the container specified to the image specified, in this case, we are creating an image based off of an existing docker container.

 # Creating a container

 There are two ways to create a Docker container

--   Using `docker create imagename` in the CLI
+`docker create imagename
  - this creates a container in its created state, and configures and sets it up to be run, including the writible layer on the image from which the container is created
--   Using `docker run flags imagename` in the CLI
+`docker run flags imagename`
  - This will pull the image from the registry if it doesn't exist locally
  - Create and run the container automatically

 # Managing Containers:

 Some useful commands to manage containers include:

+`docker ps -a`
-- `docker ps -a` display all containers
+ - display all containers
+`docker container ls`
-- `docker container ls` displays all running containers
+ - displays all running containers
-- `docker container start containerID` can start the processes in the container
+`docker container start containerID`
+ - can start the processes in the container
-- `docker container pause containerID` can pause the processes in the container
+`docker container pause containerID`
+ - can pause the processes in the container
-- `docker container kill containerID` can be used to stop a container
+`docker container kill containerID`
+ - can be used to stop a container
-- `docker container rm flags containerID` will remove a container
+`docker container rm flags containerID`
+ - will remove a container
-- `docker volume rm volumename` will remove a volume
+`docker volume rm volumename`
+ - will remove a volume

 There are more commands in this cheatsheet: https://dockerlabs.collabnix.com/docker/cheatsheet/